 This contribution proposes a format range extension design for high bit depth coding.
 In HEVC format range extension (RExt), the extended precision flag (extended_precision_processing_flag) is specified.
 When extended precision flag is equal to 1, it extends the transform coefficient range from 15 bit to BitDepth + 6 bit and modifies a bdShift value from 20 – BitDepth to 11.
 However, this extended precision flag was only supported in 16 bit profiles (Monochrome 16, Main 4:4:4 16 Intra, and Main 4:4:4 16 Still Picture) and variables in 10 bit case are also changed according to the flag.
 This contribution proposes to use BitDepth + 5 and bdShift to 10 in the range of 10 to 16 bit case in VVC.
 It is reported that high precision design provides better coding performance compared with the current bit depth precision in 12, 14 bit case as well as 16 bit case.

+v2 added no extended_precision_processing_flag solution (Method2) where always extended range is used for higher bit depth.
+It is asserted that extended prediction would be beneficial in overall higher range (Thus this base solution would be preferred).

 Problem Statement